 16. Gravity Roller Conveyors

 Auger Conveyors are also known as screw conveyors or helix conveyors.
-They lift or elevate bulk material from an upstream system into a surge hopper connected to a bagging machine.
+They lift or elevate bulk material from an upstream system into a surge hopper or bin connected to a bagging machine.
 Auger conveyors are primarily used with free-flowing and dry materials ranging from sub-micron chemical powders to large pellets like shelled corn.